 Magic of Salt Spring Island

 DAY TRIP TO BEAUTIFUL GULF ISLAND ARTIST COLONY

 8 to 9 Hours

 1 to 5 people

 Not included in price: Food, guide gratuity

-- Tour in Mini Van 1 to 5 people
+- Private Guided Tour 1 to 5 people

 Just like Victoria, Salt Spring Island has a history that dates back to the mid-1850s.
 Explore its rich and interesting history as you see old cemeteries, churches, heritage homes, and ancient apple orchards and sheep farms en route.
 The art galleries of Salt Spring Island feature First Nation and contemporary British Columbia art.

 The Island is an artist colony with famous artists like Jim Erickson, winner of the Oscar for set decoration on Lincoln, and world-renowned wildlife artist Robert Bateman, who lives on the island and has an art gallery in Victoria’s Inner Harbour that is well worth visiting.